Intro: setting the current context

 Last but not least, is the “something’s up” feeling,

-As of today, the Russians and Belorussians have created a joint force which is of great concern the the folks in Kiev and Lvov.
+As of today, the Russians and Belorussians have created a joint force which is of great concern to the folks in Kiev and Lvov.
 This does not mean that Belarusian units (or individual soldiers) are about to cross the border and attack but, just as with the initial feint around Kiev, this creates a major headache for NATO planners who cannot allocate all their resources towards the lines of contact in the eastern Ukraine.
 And, if and when needed, this force (whose size is unclear, but appears to be significant) could, of course, be used, especially if the Hyena of Europe decides to bite off a piece of Banderastan (or Belarus!).
 There is overwhelming evidence that Russia is also preparing a large force for some kind of operation, but I cannot even guess where this force(s) might be used or how.

 Conclusion: a planet divided for the foreseeable future